 Recent years have seen the rise of indexed universal policies, which have both fixed and variable features.
 Under these policies, interest credits are linked to external index of investments, such as bonds or the S&P 500.
 These index products do provide an interest rate guarantee.

 Life insurance and annuities are regulated by state insurance commissioners.
 The NAIC encourages states to adopt model laws and regulations designed to inform and protect insurance consumers.
-The NAIC Disclosure Model Regulation (#580) requires insurers to deliver to purchasers of life insurance information that will improve the buyer's understanding of the policy and ability to select the most appropriate plan for the buyer's needs.
+The NAIC Life Insurance Disclosure Model Regulation (#580) requires insurers to deliver to purchasers of life insurance information that will improve the buyer's understanding of the policy and ability to select the most appropriate plan for the buyer's needs.
 The NAIC Life Insurance Illustrations Model Regulation (#582) provides rules for life insurance policy illustrations that will protect consumers and foster consumer education.
 The NAIC Consumer Credit Insurance Model Regulation (#370) protects the interests of debtors and the public by providing a system of rate, policy form, and operating standards for the transaction of credit life insurance.

 The NAIC Life Insurance Illustration Issues (A) Working Group, created in 2016, continues to explore how the narrative summary required by Section 7B of Model (#582) and the policy summary required by Section 5A(2) of Model (#580) can be enhanced to promote consumer readability and understandability.
 This includes how they are designed, formatted and accessed by consumers.
 The Working Group is currently discussing draft proposals to amend Model #580 to incorporate a policy overview requirement that encourages (not mandates) the use of a template by providing a safe harbor if the template is used.

 The NAIC Life Actuarial (A) Task Force was formed to identify, investigate and develop solutions to actuarial problems in the life insurance industry.
 After adoption of the Standard Valuation Law (#820) by 46 states representing 87.5% of industry premium prior to July 1, 2016, the Standard Valuation Law became operative on January 1, 2017.
-The Task Force has adopted revised Generally Recognized Expense Table (GRET) factors for 2020.
-Additionally, work is continuing on mortality tables for valuation and minimum nonforfeiture requirements for simplified issue forms of life insurance and a revised methodology for calculating the YRT Reinsurance reserve credit.
+The Task Force has adopted revised Generally Recognized Expense Table (GRET) factors for 2021.
+Additionally, work is continuing on mortality tables for valuation and minimum nonforfeiture requirements for guaranteed issue forms of life insurance and a revised methodology for calculating the YRT Reinsurance reserve credit.